mpruna/Docker_Recipies/Docker_Images/README.md

   - second layer or container is the shell `CMD ["sh"]`

 When we create a new container, you add a new, thin and writable layer on top of the underlying stack.
-This layer is often called the "writable container layer".
+This layer is often called the `writable container layer`.
 All changes made to the running container, such as writing new files, modifying existing files, and deleting files are written to this thin writable container layer.
 Multiple containers can share the underlying image but have different data state.